emortlock/tailwind-react-ui/README.md

 Introduces a [props API](https://emortlock.github.io/tailwind-react-ui/#usage) for Tailwind's uitlity classes that allows for extensive customisation & quick prototyping

-- Bring this functionality to your own components through the `withTailind` higher order component or by using the `BaseComponent` primitive to have that handled down wind
+- Bring this functionality to your own components through the `withTailind` higher order component or by using the component primitives to have that handled down wind

 ### Configurable Theme